-- Vanguard Explorer[TM] Fund; and - Bridge Builder Small/Mid Cap Growth Fund; and - First Trust Multi-Manager Small Cap Opportunities ETF (MMSC)
+- Vanguard ExplorerTM Fund; and - Bridge Builder Small/Mid Cap Growth Fund; and - First Trust Multi-Manager Small Cap Opportunities ETF (MMSC)

-Portfolio Management by Advisors Owned or Partially Owned by Stephens advised or sub-advised by H&W or SIMG.
+Portfolio Management by Advisors Owned or Partially Owned by Stephens

+Stephens may from time to time engage in transactions on behalf of clients with H&W or with SIMG or with mutual funds advised or sub-advised by H&W or SIMG.
 H&W is an investment advisor registered with the SEC in which an entity under common control with Stephens holds an ownership interest.
 H&W provides investment advisory services to corporate, pension, public, endowment, foundation, mutual fund and other clients, and H&W also advises its own family of mutual funds.
 SIMG is an investment advisor registered with the SEC in which affiliates of Stephens hold the entire ownership of voting securities.
 SIMG provides investment advisory services for separate account clients and for mutual funds known as the American Beacon Stephens Funds® or other funds which may be added from time to time.